seancorfield/usermanager-example/README.md

 clojure -M:poly test :all :dev
 ```

-_Normally you would just use `clojure -M:poly test` to run tests that depend on code that has changed since your last stable commit (see the [Polylith documentation](https://polylith.gitbook.io/) for more details)._
+_Normally you would just use `clojure -M:poly test` or `clojure -M:poly test :dev` to run tests that depend on code that has changed since your last stable commit (see the [Polylith documentation](https://polylith.gitbook.io/) for more details)._

 ### Build and Run an Uberjar